MikeDombo/BirdID/README.md

         ...
     |    └-- classN

 There are no constraints for the names of the files or folders.
-File extensions can be configures in [`conf.extensions`][7]
+File extensions can be configures in [`conf.extensions`][7] But note that the code fails with a segmentation fault (on Mac OS X 10.8.5, at least) when the images are PNGs.

+Changes from phow_caltech101.py:

+- Added command line argument --sample_seed_arg to set the seed used for generating the random split of training and test images

 Requisite: